Why is my sourdough so sticky? 4 Common Sourdough Mistakes + Answers to FAQ’s

 - Use water that you’ve left out overnight to ensure any chlorine has evaporated.
 (This isn’t always necessary, but it might make a difference.)

-- Buy spring or distilled water.
+- Buy spring water.
 In some places, letting water sit out overnight will not be effective, and your tap water may kill your starter.

 - Feed your starter with organic flour or a small amount of rye flour or stone-milled flour (fresh or locally milled if possible).
 My store sells 2-lb. bags of King Arthur Flour organic all-purpose flour for $3.49 — I use it exclusively for feeding my starter.